tmolteno/disko/README.md

 ## Changelog

 ```
+1.0.0b1 Change Sphere to Fov.
+I.e. HealpixFoV (Field of View).
+Doing this because we will use
+        square images
+        Add new SquareFoV class for square images (work in progress)
 0.9.6b2 Fix the --elevation limit to actually implement this for disko draw
 0.9.6b1 Add a minimum elevation to the sphere.el_min_r.
 This is for setting bounds in imagers.
         Explicitly manage the tart2ms logging